Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 **-c**

-> Create and initialise the password/verifier file.
+> Create and initialize the password/verifier file.
 Existing entries are populated as placeholders for every local system user with a uid at or above the **-u** threshold; passwords still need to be set individually with **-a**.
 With **-r**, also create or validate the companion